 - waiting outside schools or businesses

-- Every minute, an idling car produces enough exhaust to fill up to 150 balloons with emissions containing harmful chemicals including cyanide, nitrogen dioxide (NO2) and particulate matter (PM).
+- Every minute, an idling car produces enough exhaust to fill up to 150 balloons with emissions containing carbon dioxide (CO2), harmful chemicals including cyanide, oxides of nitrogen (NOx) and particulate matter (PM).

 - According to the

-Royal College of Physicians, 40,000 deaths a year are linked to air pollution, with car idling being a contributing factor.
+Royal College of Physicians, air pollution can cause organ damage and is linked to 40,000 deaths a year, with car idling being a contributing factor.

 - Too much idling can damage your vehicle.